List of equipment of the Philippine Navy: Tagbanua-class landing craft heavy

-Ivatan class landing craft heavy
+Ivatan-class landing craft heavy

 Former Balikpapan-class landing craft heavy of the Royal Australian Navy, and were built in the 1970s.
 Two ships were donated by the Australian Government in 2015 as it was noted that marine transport was lacking in the Philippine Navy during HADR operations following Typhoon Yolanda.
 All three remaining units with the RAN were purchased by the Philippine Government in 2015 and delivered by 2016.
-They are currently used for transport military and civilian equipment and supplies around the country.
+They are currently used for transporting both military and civilian equipment and supplies around the country.